 Pathways to Authentic Faith

 Spirituality in the form of consciousness research pre-dates organized religion.
 In fact, this is also the root of today’s modern medicines.
-Before organized religion came to power there were thousands of people around the world focusing on consciousness research.
-These are the real explorers.
+The exploration of consciousness was the focus of indigenous cultures.
+This was before organized religion came to power.
+These early pioneers are the real explorers.
 They show us the various pathways by developing tools for us to create our own way.

 First, you need to have a solid history of spiritual exploration without psychedelics.
 We don’t recommend them if you have a history of mental illness.
 Always take them with proper supervision.

-Joseph Campbell, a well-respected spiritual teacher, and spiritual explorer said words to the effect that the Shaman swims in the same water that the psychotic drowns in.
-This is because psychedelics are like diving into the deep end of the pool.
+The Shaman swims in the same water that the psychotic drowns because psychedelics are like diving into the deep end of the pool.
 You want to learn how to swim and float before doing this.
 They are tools for pathways to authentic faith and spiritual experience.

-The second condition is that the person and/or place administering them is qualified and competent.
-They need a verifiable track record of success administering these substances.
+The second condition is that the person and/or place administering them is qualified.
+They need a verifiable track record of success with the safe use of these substances.
 They must have a way to verify the origin and preparation of the plants that you will be ingesting.
 They should monitor you throughout the process.
-Otherwise, taking any psychedelic compound or substance is risky and potentially injurious rather than helpful.
+Otherwise, taking any psychedelic compound or substance is risky.
+It is potentially injurious rather than helpful.
 Do your research.

 Several factors can affect the potency and effectiveness of these compounds.
 Quality control is hard.
 That’s because the same plant can contain different levels of active ingredients.
 Preparing plants requires experience and expertise.

 There are other pathways to authentic faith.
 As Mr. Doblin points out, ingesting psychotropic elements isn’t the only gateway.
 Another method is the Shamanic Journey.
-Although some indigenous cultures use psychotropic elements to assist people with this type of journey, it is unnecessary.
-One can use the sound of drums to achieve the Shamanic State of Consciousness.
+Some indigenous cultures use psychotropic elements.
+But these aren’t necessary to enter the shamanic state of awareness.
+The sound of drums is all one needs to achieve the Shamanic State of Consciousness.

-The fifth state of non-ordinary consciousness is what Michael Harner calls the Shamanic State of Consciousness (SSC).
-Michael Harner is a anthropologist, writer, and Shaman.
+The Shamanic State of Consciousness (SSC), or the fifth state of consciousness is a term coined by Michael Harner.
+He is an anthropologist, writer, and Shaman.
 In this state, the brainwaves are also in the theta-wave area.
 Besides being self-aware, you project yourself into a “visionary state” of consciousness.
 You are both the director and participant within a landscape of non-ordinary reality.

 What about Religion?